 To help reduce confusion, it is worthwhile to clarify terminology.
 In particular, the use of the terms process color and device color need to be defined in the context of ICC profiles.
 Both PDF[3] and PostScript (PS) have a distinction between process colors and device colors.
 In PS, there is a conversion (e.g. via UCR/BG) from device colors to process colors.
 In an ICC work flow, the colors are transformed directly from an input color space (often called the source space) to an output color space (often called the destination space).
 The output color space defined by the device's ICC profile is a mapping to what PDF and PS define as the process color space of the device.
-In other words, the "device color space" as defined by the device's ICC profile IS the process color space of PDF and PS.
-The ICC profile of the device is a mapping from a CIE color space to the process color space AND from the process color space to a CIE color space.
+In other words, the "device color space" as defined by the device is a mapping from a CIE color space to the process color space AND from the process color space to a CIE color space.